-- Shares emerging technology and resources aligned to current high growth sectors relative to student interest, regional need, and up-to-date labor market information. - Assists the student in understanding career interests/aptitudes and the scope of opportunity within his/her career pathway.
-Discusses transferability of skills. - Assists students with college admissions process, FAFSA submission, and success strategies.

-• Helps students with applications, résumé creation, interviewing, and essential employability skills, incorporating targeted digital literacy and other skills required by employers.
+- Shares emerging technology and resources aligned to current high demand sectors relative to student interest, regional need, and up-to-date labor market information. - Assists the student in understanding career interests/aptitudes and the scope of opportunity within his/her College and Career Pathway Plan.
+Discusses transferability of skills. - Helps students with applications, résumé creation, interviewing, and essential employability skills, incorporating targeted digital literacy and other skills required by employers.